Viasa Flight 897

 Viasa Flight 897 was an international scheduled Rome–Madrid–Lisbon–Santa Maria–Caracas passenger service that crashed into the Atlantic Ocean off the coast of Portugal on 30 May 1961, shortly after takeoff from Portela Airport.
-There were no survivors among the 61 occupants of the aircraft.
+There were no survivors among the 61 occupants of the Douglas DC-8-53.

 Aircraft

 Named Fridtjof Nansen, the aircraft involved in the accident was a Douglas DC-8-53, registration PH-DCL, owned by KLM and operated on Viasa's behalf.
 With constructor's number 45615/131, the airframe was the newest one of the type in KLM's fleet at the time the accident took place; it had accumulated 209 flight hours.

 Description

 The crash of Viasa Flight 897 occurred on the third leg of a trip that originated in Rome, Italy, and was scheduled to conclude in Caracas, Venezuela.
 Intermediate stops were to be made in Madrid, Spain, Lisbon, and on Santa Maria Island.

 At the time the airliner lifted off from Lisbon at 01:15 UTC, the nighttime sky had a cloud base of 3700 ft.
-A few minutes after take off the DC-8 entered a spiral dive to the left shortly after sending two short messages to Air Traffic Control.
+A few minutes after takeoff the DC-8 entered a spiral dive to the left shortly after sending two short messages to Air Traffic Control.
 The pilot over-corrected to the right and the aircraft struck the sea with a pitch angle of approximately 25° nose down.